 More and more, our engineering students find that study abroad expands their technical knowledge in addition to enhancing their world view.

 Speak to your advisers about your goals and interest; they may have additional information about specialized programs for engineering students.

-Below are two such programs (both conducted in English)
+Below is one such programs (conducted in English)

 - Undergraduate Research Opportunities Program (UROP) International at RWTH Aachen University in Germany

 - Berkeley Summer Abroad

 - Global Internships